Juice-Team/juice-recipes/citrus/orange-juice.md

 - [X] Açúcar a gosto
 - [X] Água gelada(s) a gosto

+Carboidrato | Proteína | Gordura
+:---:|---:|:---:
+98%| 1% | 0%

 ## Como Fazer
 Esprema as laranjas.
 Em seguida misture com a água e adoce a gosto.
 Sirva a seguir.

-## Composição nutricional da receita

-Carboidrato | Proteína | Gordura
-:---:|---:|:---:
-98%| 1% | 0%